gammapy/gammapy/docs/development/howto.rst

 TODO: make a decision on this and describe the issue / solution here.

-Link to a notebook in gammapy-extra from the docs
+Link to a notebook from the docs
 -------------------------------------------------

-Jupyter notebooks stored in ``gammpy-extra`` are copied to the ``notebooks`` folder during the process of Sphinx building documentation.
+Jupyter notebooks stored in the ``tutorials`` folder and are copied to the ``notebooks`` folder during the process of Sphinx building documentation.
 They are converted to HTML files using `nb_sphinx <http://nbsphinx.readthedocs.io/>`__ Sphinx extension that provides a source parser for .ipynb files.
-From docstrings and high-level docs in Gammapy you can link to these *fixed-text* formatted versions using the ``gp-extra-notebook`` Sphinx role providing **only the filename**.
+From docstrings and high-level docs in Gammapy you can link to these *fixed-text* formatted versions using the ``gp-notebook`` Sphinx role providing **only the filename**.

-Example: :gp-extra-notebook:`analysis_3d`
+Example: :gp-notebook:`analysis_3d`

 Sphinx directive to generate that link::

-      :gp-extra-notebook:`analysis_3d`
+      :gp-notebook:`analysis_3d`

 More info on Sphinx roles is `here <http://www.sphinx-doc.org/en/stable/markup/inline.html>`__